qflowsystems/docs.qflow.com/docs/working-with-documents/document-actions/add-version-to-existing-document.md

 ---
 # Adding a New Document Version to an Existing Document

-If you saved a document to your desktop, implemented changes to it, and wish to add a new version of the document to an existing document in Q-Action, perform this task.
+If you saved a document to your desktop, implemented changes to it, and wish to add a new version of the document to an existing document in QAction, perform this task.

 1. In the left navigation pane, click **Documents**, and perform a search to locate a document.